 In May 2002, the FASB issued SFAS 145, "Rescission of FAS Nos.
 4, 44, and 64, Amendment of FAS 13, and Technical Corrections."
 Among other things, SFAS 145 rescinds various pronouncements regarding early extinguishment of debt and allows extraordinary accounting treatment for early extinguishment only when the provisions of Accounting Principles Board Opinion No. 30, "Reporting the Results of Operations - Reporting the Effects of Disposal of a Segment of a Business, and Extraordinary, Unusual and Infrequently Occurring Events and Transactions" are met.
 SFAS 145 provisions regarding early extinguishment of debt are generally effective for fiscal years beginning after May 15, 2002.
 Management adopted this pronouncement during the second quarter of 2002.
 During the second through fourth quarters of 2002, we extinguished approximately \$51.9 million face value of our 43⁄4% convertible notes for approximately \$42.8 million in cash, including accrued interest.
-We recognized a gain of approximately \$9.3 million in connection with these transactions.
-During the first quarter of 2003, we extinguished approximately \$32.8 million of these notes for approximately \$29.9 million in cash including accrued interest and recognized a gain of approximately \$2.9 million.
-As specified in

-SFAS 145, these gains were recorded in "Other income, net" in the accompanying Consolidated Statement of Operations.
+We recognized a gain of approximately \$29.9 million in cash including accrued interest and recognized a gain of approximately \$29.9 million in cash including accrued interest and recognized a gain of approximately \$29.9 million in cash including accrued interest and recognized a gain of approximately \$29.9 million in cash including accrued interest and recognized a gain of approximately \$29.9 million in cash including accrued interest and recognized a gain of approximately \$29.9 million in cash including accrued interest and recognized a gain of approximately \$29.9 million in cash including accrued interest and recognized a gain of approximately \$2.9 million.
+During the second quarter of 2003, we extinguished \$3.0 million of these notes for approximately the same amount in cash including accrued interest, at approximately carrying cost.
+As specified in SFAS 145, gains recognized were recorded in "Other (expense) income, net" in the accompanying Consolidated Statement of Operations.
+During the third quarter of 2003, we extinguished our remaining 43⁄4% convertible notes (see Note 14).
+Expenses related to the call of these notes were recorded in "Other (expense) income, net" in the accompanying Consolidated Statement of Operations.
+Also during the third quarter of 2003, a \$1.4 million gain recognized in connection with the early extinguishment of a portion of our Zero Coupon Convertible Subordinated Notes issued in June 2003 (see Note 14) was recorded in accordance with SFAS 145.